Skip to main content

 • alt-date: Three select elements are used to select the year, month and the day.

 You can customize the list of years displayed in the year dropdown by providing a yearsRange property to ui:options in your uiSchema.
+The range can be descending by specifying the larger value first.
 It's also possible to remove the Now and Clear buttons with the hideNowButton and hideClearButton options.

 You can also, customize the order in which date input fields are displayed by providing format property to ui:options in your uiSchema, available values are YMD(default), MDY and DMY.